ComputeCanada/magic_castle/README.md

 If you were to fork this project, you would need to replace the source value by the link to your own fork.

-Beware, not all cloud provider module uses the same variables.
+**Warning**: not all cloud provider module uses the same variables.
 You should refer to the examples specific to the cloud provider you want to use.